 Volunteer and Charitable Activities

 We are committed to giving back to the communities by encouraging our staff to participate in volunteer and charity work.
 We partner with various community organisations to address community causes.
-Examples of how our staff bring positive impact to our communities can be found on pages 201-203 of the Sustainability Chapter of the 2021 Annual Report.
+Examples of how our staff bring positive impact to our communities can be found on pages 50 to 52 of the Sustainability Report 2022.

 Community Engagement and Public Education